 You should look at your child's classroom and other areas where he or she goes in school to see if there are any triggers.
 If you identify possible triggers for your child's asthma (dust mites and dust are common triggers in a classroom), you should work with the teacher to reduce your child's exposure to these triggers.

 It is very important to provide the school nurse with all of your child's asthma medicines and the proper instructions.
 Remember that for some medicines, like inhalers, there is often no way to tell whether or not the inhaler still has medicine.
 You need to keep track of this and replace the medicines at school on a regular basis.
+Some of the newer inhaler devices have dose counters, and you will be able to tell when the medication needs to be refilled.
 Be sure to check every few months that the school is taking care of your child's asthma and that everyone involved understands your child's condition.

 Here is a list of people at school who must be involved: